Quick checklist of signs of a migraine

 Many medications have been developed to treat migraines, including:

-• Pain-relief medicines: also known as acute or abortive treatments, are used during migraine attacks to reduce symptoms.
-These include medications such as Triptans, Ditans, Gepants, and Dihydroergotamine.
+- Pain-relief medicines: also known as acute or abortive treatments, are used during migraine attacks to reduce symptoms.
+These include Triptans, Ditans, Gepants, and Dihydroergotamine.
 Antiemetics may also be prescribed to manage nausea and vomiting associated with the condition.

-• Preventive medicines: are taken regularly, often daily, to help reduce migraine symptoms.
-These medicines include anticonvulsants, beta-blockers, calcium channel blockers, monoclonal antibodies, tricyclic antidepressants, and serotonin and norepinephrine reuptake inhibitors.
+- Preventive medicines: are taken regularly, often daily, to help reduce migraine symptoms.
+These medicines include anticonvulsants, beta-blockers, calcium channel blockers, monoclonal antibodies, tricyclic antidepressants, and serotonin-norepinephrine reuptake inhibitors.

 Your treatment options vary based on the frequency and severity of your headaches.
 They are also influenced by whether you experience nausea, vomiting, if your headaches are disabling, and if you have other medical conditions.